-During device simulation, the model selection is important so as to get actual characteristics of the proposed device.
-In this case the models are selected on the basis of theoretically calculated value.
-Based on the physical geometry, the theoretical dc current gain, $\beta$ is calculated shown below.
-Since we have considered a Gaussian distribution profile, the diffusion profile is represented by:
+During device simulation, the model selection is important in order to get actual characteristics of the proposed device.
+Therefore, the models are selected based on the theoretically calculated value.
+Based on the physical geometry, the theoretical DC current gain, β is calculated shown below.
+Since we have considered a Gaussian distribution profile, the diffusion profile is represented by Equation (1):

-$$C(\mathbf{x}, \mathbf{t}) = \frac{Q_T}{\sqrt{\pi Dt}} \exp(\frac{-x^2}{4Dt})$$ (1)
+$$C(\mathbf{x},\mathbf{t}) = \frac{Q_T}{\sqrt{\pi Dt}} \exp(\frac{-x^2}{4Dt})$$ (1)

-where $Q_T$ is the total impurity atoms per cm, D is the diffusivity constant of dopants (in cm/s), x is the distance (in cm), and t the diffusion time (in sec.).
-For this investigation, the Gummel-Poon model has been employed where we have considered a non-uniform base doping and hence the presence of an electric field in the neutral base region.
-Therefore, there will be a drift component of the minority carrier current in the base in addition to the diffusion component, as has already been discussed.
-In a npn transistor, the electron current in the base can thus be written as [6]:
+Where Q_T is the total impurity atoms per cm2, D is the diffusivity constant of dopants (in cm2/s), x is the distance (in cm), and t the diffusion time (in sec.).
+For this investigation, the Gummel-Poon model has been employed considering a non-uniform base doping and the presence of an electric field in the neutral base region.
+Therefore, there will be a drift component of the minority carrier current in the base in addition to the diffusion component.
+In npn transistor, the electron current in the base can be written as Equation (2) [6]:

-$$I_n = qA\mu_n n(x) E - qAD_n \frac{\partial n(x)}{\partial x}$$ (2)
+$$I_n = qA\mu_n n(x)E - qAD_n \frac{\partial n(x)}{\partial x}$$ (2)

-The electric field in the base E, can be estimated by assuming that the hole current in the base is negligible (and hence zero).
-This electric field is negative and is directed from the collector to emitter in the base.
-Hence it helps in the drifting of electrons from the emitter end to the collector-end in the neutral base region.
-Substituting the value of the estimated electric field E into equation (2) we obtain, the total electron current passing through the base as:
+The electric field in the base E can be estimated by assuming that the hole current in the base is negligible (and hence zero).
+This electric field is negative and moves from the collector to emitter in the base.
+Hence, it helps in the drifting of electrons from the emitter-end to the collector-end in the neutral base region.
+Substituting the value of the estimated electric field E into Equation (2), the total electron current passing through the base can be obtained using Equation (3):